zawlinhein/zawlinhein/README.md

 # Hey, I'm Zaw Lin Hein 👋

 🚀 **Full-Stack Developer | Software Engineer**
 I love turning ideas into scalable and user-friendly web apps.
-Skilled in **JavaScript, Golang, and FastAPI**, with experience across **frontend, backend, and database systems**.
+Skilled in **JavaScript**, with experience across **frontend, backend, and database systems**.

 ---

 ## ✨ About Me
-- 💻 Built projects using **React, Golang, FastAPI, and MongoDB**
+- 💻 Built projects using **React, FastAPI, and MongoDB**
 - ⚡ Hands-on with **real-time data processing, caching, and system synchronization**
 - 🧑‍🤝‍🧑 Experienced in **collaborating with teams** and shipping production-ready features
 - 🌱 Always learning — exploring better ways to build **scalable & efficient** software